microsoft/azure-health-AI-services-samples/samples/ta4h-adaptive-client-blueprint/README.md

 - While there are still documents to be processed:
   - load a batch of text documents
   - group the documents into "payloads" of multiple documents (the Text Analytics API can handle up to 25 documents in one request) to maximize the throughput
   - send each payload to the Text Analytics for Health Endpoint for processing.
-Note: the TA4H API is based on an asynchronous flow, so these calls do not return the rpocessing results, but instead return a job id that can can be used to poll the API for the job status and get the analysis results when they are ready.
+Note: the TA4H API is based on an asynchronous flow, so these calls do not return the reprocessing results, but instead return a job id that can can be used to poll the API for the job status and get the analysis results when they are ready.
 - On a different thread, poll the API for the jobs that have been created and not completed yet.
   - When a job is done, store the results in the Output Storage and update the Metadata Storage with its status.
-- Continously monitor the pending jobs and the average time to completion, to adapt the number of concurrent jobs.
-This adaptivity is important because it allows to utilize the maximun capacity of the server without overloading it.
+- Continuously monitor the pending jobs and the average time to completion, to adapt the number of concurrent jobs.
+This adaptivity is important because it allows to utilize the maximum capacity of the server without overloading it.
 - When all documents are processed and all jobs completed, exit the app.

 ### Run as local console application
 It is possible to run the application locally with no need to create any resources in Azure (except for the Language Resource itself).
-This is reccomended in case of smaller datasets that you can complete processesing within a few hours or less.
+This is recommended in case of smaller datasets that you can complete processing within a few hours or less.
 *requirements*:
 dotnet 6 runtime
 Visual Studio (optional)